pyav/Sudoku/README.md

 the Java code and runs the byte code.
 It constructs an input string from the testcase file and sends it to the byte code as argument.
-The input testcase file contains the number of testcases, the size of square matrix for each of the tests followed by he data for the given Sudoku problem in a matrix.
+The input testcase file contains the number of testcases, the size of square matrix for each of the tests followed by the data for the given Sudoku problem in a matrix.

 ## Execution
 The Python3 test script is run by the following command: